 • Conclusion: The conclusion begins with a summary of the presentation, followed by a look into the future including possible challenges.
 If appropriate, advanced discussion issues can be mentioned.
-Thank the audience for their interest and ask (again) whether they have questions (Ebster & Stalzer, 2013, p.
-132; Theisen, 2008, p.
-230 f.).
+Thank the audience for their interest and ask (again) whether they have questions.

 It is assumed that your presentation is worked out in detail as the day of the presentation comes closer.
 Every presentation should be practised.
 You should therefore practise your speech in front of an imaginary audience or in front of a friend.
 You will not be aware of your (negative) habits your-self, but family and friends will tell you.
 Make use of a simulation of your charts and possibly of other media.
 You should keep in mind that you need some time for practising.
 In many cases, time is a major challenge if the presenter has a) not practised the presentation and b) little experience in presenting.
 Over-running the allotted time leads to the impression that you are not well prepared and may also annoy your audience.
-Your test run should be shorter than the original target time, as interposed questions may interrupt the real presentation and increase the time required (Ebster & Stalzer, 2013, p.
-133).
+Your test run should be shorter than the original target time, as interposed questions may interrupt the real presentation and increase the time required (Ebster & Stalzer, 2017, p.
+144 ff.).

 Developing and preparing a presentation is the basis for a good performance.
-During your presentation you will have to convince the audience with your behaviour and powers of communication, i.e. by your linguistic expression and body language.
+During your presentation you will have to convince the audience with your behaviour and powers of communication, for example, by your linguistic expression and body language.
 A presenter appears more believable if the topics and contents are dealt with in a motivated manner.
 Enthusiasm is contagious and draws the audience into your topics.
 Be careful of appearing to be unenthusiastic!
 How should an audience feel excited by a presentation if the presenter seems to be bored with their own topic?

 Linguistic expression: Presentation skills are not distributed evenly, but they can be practised and improved.
 Practice leads to self-reliance and routine.
-Keep in mind the following advice (Ebster & Stalzer, 2013, p.
-134):
+Keep in mind the following advice (Ebster & Stalzer, 2017, p.
+144 ff.):